dovecot/documentation/source/configuration_manual/service_configuration.rst

 stats
 ^^^^^
 Mail process statistics tracking.
 Its behavior is very similar to the anvil process, but anvil's data is of higher importance and lower traffic than stats, so stats are tracked in a separate process.

+  * **client_limit** should be large enough to handle all the simultaneous connections.
+    Dovecot attempts to verify that the limit is high enough at startup.
+    If it's not, it logs a warning such as:

+     * ``Warning: service stats { client_limit=1000 } is lower than required under max. load (7945)``

+     This is calculated by counting the process_limit of all the services, because each of them has a persistent connection to stats.